sebouh137/clas12-rge-analysis/README.md

                 is data.
  * infile     : input ROOT file.
 Expected file format: <text>run_no.root.
 ```
 Obtain the EC sampling fraction from an input file.
-An alternative to using this program is filling the output file (by default stored in the `data` directory) with the data obtained from CCDB (**TODO.
-LINK PENDING**).
+An alternative to using this program is filling the output file (by default stored in the `data` directory) with the data obtained from [CCDB](https://clasweb.jlab.org/cgi-bin/ccdb/versions?table=/calibration/eb/electron_sf).
 The function used to fit the data is

 ```
 [0]*Gaus(x,[1],[2]) + [3]*x*x + [4]*x + [5]